MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 transformer embeddings is true: creating the embeddings is slow whereas `fit_transform` is quite fast.

 #### **Scikit-Learn Embeddings**
-Scikit-Learn is very flexible framework it offers many preprocessing tools that can be used to create representations for text.
+Scikit-Learn is a framework for more than just machine learning.
+It offers many preprocessing tools, some of which can be used to create representations for text.
 Many of these tools are relatively lightweight and don't require a GPU.
-While the representations may be less expressive as many BERT models, the fact that it runs much faster can still make it a relevant candidate to consider.
+While the representations may be less expressive as many BERT models, the fact that it runs much faster can make it a relevant candidate to consider.

 If you have a scikit-learn compatible pipeline that you'd like to use to embed text then you can use the `SklearnEmbedder` helper class.
 An example is shown